shashankkatte/mytube/README.md

 10. Impliment styling using Semantic.UI
 11. Handing child click events from parent using callbacks
 12. Conditional rendering of child components
+13. Using `<iframe/>` to display embedded videos.
-13. Semantic Ui grid system for styling
+14. Semantic Ui grid system for styling